 Existing Knowledge base

-The Knowledge base option will connect any existing Knowledge bases to the Content hub so they can be used by the chatbot.
+The Knowledge base option will connect any existing Knowledge bases to the Content hub so they can be used by the AI for both the Chatbot and the Smart Reply feature.

 A dropdown containing all libraries will be displayed.
 Once selected, all articles belonging to that Knowledge base will be added to the Content hub library as individual items.